Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Performance Characterization

-IO-bound performance is assessed by measuring link payload per iteration.
-We independently regress horizontal and vertical payloads as $(b_0, b_1, b_2)\cdot(\gridpoints\fabriclen_\mathrm{w}, \fabriclen_\mathrm{w}, 1)$ and $(d_0, d_1, d_2)\cdot(\gridpoints\fabriclen_\mathrm{h}, \fabriclen_\mathrm{h}, 1)$.
 The current implementation has two IO limitations: \begin{enumerate} \item In their vertical transmissions each core sends its horizontal neighbor points.
 At the node-to-node level this is redundant.
 A periodic data filter on node transmit coupled with data replication upon receive would achieve $b_1=0$.
 This is significant for our implementation because we have large $\fabriclen$ and small $\gridpoints$. \item We provision dedicated vertical and horizontal communication channels each with the same total number of IO links.
 This means that the maximum of horizontal and vertical payloads limits performance.
 With optimization the average (not the max) will limit performance. \end{enumerate}

+In the strong scaling limit (small $n$) these limitations can have significant impact, and resolving both of them could improve timstepping rate by up to 50\% for $n=2$.